boeni-industries/aico/docs/concepts/agency/agency-component-curiosity-engine.md

 ## 5. Interaction Semantics

 This section describes how curiosity behaves over time and in relation to user‑origin and maintenance goals.

+### 5.0 Use of World Model Hypotheses

+- **Opening hypotheses from curiosity**
+  - When detectors find persistent gaps or anomalies in World Model state (e.g., unstable routines, unclear job situation, ambiguous preferences), the Curiosity Engine may request the World Model to `open_hypothesis` (see `agency-component-world-model.md`).
+  - The hypothesis is anchored in concrete graph entities (LifeAreas, WorldStateFacts, Persons, Projects) and linked back to the originating CuriositySignals for traceability.

+- **Updating and consuming hypotheses**
+  - As new PerceptualEvents and WorldStateFacts arrive, curiosity-related detectors can call `update_hypothesis` to attach evidence, adjust confidence, or change status (open, confirmed, rejected, needs_user_confirmation).
+  - CuriosityPolicy uses hypothesis state to decide whether to:
+    - keep probing (if confidence is low but potential value is high),
+    - escalate to user-facing clarification (if impact is high and uncertainty remains), or
+    - back off (if hypothesis seems wrong or user has expressed disinterest).

+- **Respecting safety and provenance**
+  - Hypotheses opened by curiosity carry explicit provenance (CuriositySignal IDs, applied policies) so that Values/Ethics and the user can see *why* AICO became curious about a topic.
+  - In sensitive domains, Values/Ethics may require that certain hypotheses never move to “confirmed” without explicit user confirmation, even if evidence is strong.

 ### 5.1 Relationship to User-Origin Goals